NICTA/scoobi/README.md

 advantage of Scoobi is that its staging compiler works across library boundaries.
 Therefore you'll get the same Hadoop performance as if you had everything in the one file but with the productivity gains of having modular software;
-* **It's Scala**: Of course, with Scala you don't loose access to those precious Java libraries, but you also get functional programming and concise syntax which makes writing Hadoop applications with Scoobi very productive ... and fun!
+* **It's Scala**: Of course, with Scala you don't lose access to those precious Java libraries, but you also get functional programming and concise syntax which makes writing Hadoop applications with Scoobi very productive ... and fun!